Is Molly Dangerous? Mapping Out the Dangers of This Club Drug

 Molly is usually taken orally in pill form, capsules, or powder form.
 It may also be snorted, smoked, or injected.
 The pill comes in various colors with famous logos or cartoon characters stamped onto the outside.

-While many insist that it can produce pleasurable sensations and mild euphoria, there are lasting physical and psychological implications to consider, including increased body temperature and heart rate, insomnia, anxiety, depression, and memory problems.
+According to National Institute on Health: Data shows that MDMA produces an acute and dose-dependent rise in core body temperature in healthy subjects.
+While many insist that it can produce pleasurable sensations and mild euphoria, it can also produce lasting physical effects and psychological implications to consider like heart rate, insomnia, anxiety, depression, and memory problems.

-Side Effects of Molly
+Side Effects of MDMA

 • Sweating